FedmanCassad/NordCloudAssignment/Readme.md

 ![](https://i.ibb.co/Yp39jpG/ezgif-com-gif-maker-3.gif)

 # IMPORTANT
-Actually I can't see this sluttering with rounded corners during normal run.
+Actually I can't see this glitch with rounded corners during normal run.
 Tell me If I wrong.
 # WARNING
 During build phase I can see such an error: